List of The Streets of San Francisco episodes: Television film (1992)

-According to the weekly Nielsen ratings for the period ofJanuary 27 – February 2, 1992, the TV movie received a 13.2 rating and 20 share; 18.9 million viewers watched, ranking #23 out of 84 network programs aired.
+According to the weekly Nielsen ratings for the period of January 27 – February 2, 1992, the TV movie received a 13.2 rating and 20 share; 18.9 million viewers watched, ranking #23 out of 84 network programs aired.

 Home releases

 The following DVD sets have been released by Paramount Home Video.

-The full 5 seasons is now available as a box set on DVD.
-The box set in region 1.
+All five seasons are now available as a box set on DVD in region 1.